 It is designed to provide positive opportunities to improve self-esteem, community cohesion and reduce undesirable behaviour by enhancing key citizenship skills.

 From September we plan to run courses in Tower Hamlets, Newham, Hackney, Haringey, Bexley, Brent, Croydon, and Redbridge.

 Further courses are planned from January 2015 onwards, including Greenwich and Lewisham, with other boroughs to be confirmed.

 Attendees follow a modular course, lasting six or 12 months, linked to the Edexcel BTEC Fire and Rescue Services in the Community (Level 2).

 It is run by firefighters, non-operational staff and community volunteers and is held one evening a week during term-time, with some daytime and weekend sessions during the holidays.

-The BTEC represents three qualifications and depending on the guided learning hours on each course, candidates can earn an award, certificate or diploma.
-The scheme is run by firefighters, non operational staff from within the Brigade and volunteers from the local community.
+The BTEC offers three qualifications and, depending on the guided learning hours on each course, candidates can achieve an Award, Certificate or Diploma.

-The London Fire Brigade is offering the opportunity for people to give something back to the local community by becoming a Volunteer Youth Engagement Trainer for our Community Fire Cadet Scheme.
+You can give something back to the local community by becoming a Volunteer Youth Engagement Trainer for our Community Fire Cadet scheme.

-If you are interested in volunteering please email email@example.com
+If you are interested in volunteering please contact our Community Fire Cadets Team.